-So, when looking for foam rollers for our list we started by checking the texture.
-If it said it was firm was it actually firm?
+So, when looking for foam rollers for our list, we started by checking the texture.
+If it said it was firm, was it actually firm?
 Or was it rock hard?
 There’s a difference.
-If the roller was advertised as ‘great for beginners’ this should indicate that it’s no more than moderately firm.
+If the roller was advertised as ‘great for beginners’, this should indicate that it’s no more than moderately firm.
 That’s because beginners need to ease themselves into working with a foam roller.

 We also considered durability.
 EPP foam rollers are most likely to last a long time.
 That fact, however, doesn’t mean it’s okay if a PE roller falls apart in a few weeks.
-Any reasonably well made foam roller should stand up to many months of daily use.
+Any reasonably well-made foam roller should stand up to many months of daily use.
 Lastly, we considered price.
 There is no justification for an item like this to cost a hundred dollars.
-Unless of course it’s an electric powered, vibrating roller.
+Unless, of course, it’s an electric-powered, vibrating roller.

 A foam roller can reduce muscle tightness.
 This is the primary reason people use foam rollers.
 Workouts can be tough on the body.
 More so if you are over 50.
-Muscles that have been pushed to new heights are not going to take it lying down.
+Muscles pushed to new heights are not going to take it lying down.
 They’re going to let you know they’re not very happy.
 They’ll tighten up and make you a stiff, achy mess the day after your workout.
-Smart use of a foam roller will get the blood moving through your muscles, facilitating the healing process, restoring flexibility and alleviating pain and soreness.
+Smart use of a foam roller will get the blood moving through your muscles, facilitating the healing process, restoring flexibility, and alleviating pain and soreness.

 A foam roller will help you achieve better posture.
-As we get older gravity tends to have its way with most of us.
-As a result it’s not uncommon for folks to start developing problems with their posture after they pass 50.
+As we get older, gravity tends to have its way with most of us.
+As a result, it’s not uncommon for folks to start developing problems with their posture after they pass 50.
 And bad posture isn’t going to lead to anything good in the long run (2).
 Trying to fight back against the constant tug of gravity can sometimes feel like trying to hold back the tide.
 But it doesn’t have to be as hard as it seems.
 Your foam roller can be your #1 ally in the fight against bad posture.
-Simply place the roller beneath the small of your back and then lean backward as far as you can go, supporting your head with your hands.
+Simply place the roller beneath the small of your back and then lean back as far as you can go, supporting your head with your hands.
 Hold this pose for at least a minute.
 Repeat a couple of times every day.

 A foam roller can help you recover from workouts or injury.
 Anyone who has ever engaged in a vigorous workout has experienced soreness in the aftermath.
 It’s only natural.
 This soreness is the result of microscopic tears that occur in the muscle tissue when it’s pushed beyond its comfort zone.
-These tears then produce inflammation which is what we experience as soreness.
-Studies have shown that 20 minutes of foam rolling 24 and 48 hours after exercising can substantially reduce the amount of soreness a person feels (4).
+These tears then produce inflammation, which is what we experience as soreness.
+Studies have shown that 20 minutes of foam rolling 24 and 48 hours after exercising can substantially reduce the amount of pain a person feels (4).
 This has the added benefit of shortening recovery time and setting you up nicely for the next workout.

 A foam roller reduces the chance of injury.
 Tight, sore muscles restrict range of motion as we’ve just seen.
 But that’s not their only negative effect.
 They can also lay the groundwork for injuries.
 That’s because tight, tense muscles restrict flexibility in the joints (5).
-As a result the muscles have to work harder to compensate for this loss of flexibility.
-This can lead to knots, muscle strains, tendon injuries and more.
+As a result, the muscles have to work harder to compensate for this loss of flexibility.
+That can lead to knots, muscle strains, tendon injuries and more.
 Relaxed muscles enable greater flexibility in the joints.
-This allows for natural motion with each muscle group pulling its own weight.
+This allows for natural motion, with each muscle group pulling its own weight.
 Nothing more.
 Your humble foam roller can create those nice, relaxed muscles and help you avoid soft tissue injuries.